ksriniv2/vedicmaths/Readme.txt

 print(VedicM.mul11('795213',True) )
 Sutra is : Antyayoreva
 Meaning : Only the last two digits
 Add only the last two digits at a time from base10.
-We dont need to any multiplication 8747343
+We dont need to do any multiplication 8747343

 Multiply 12: